kristiantolie/wesel/README.md

-# WSL - Web Server Launcher
+# Wesel - Web Server Launcher

-Wsl is a utility script to launch web server anywhere on developer machine.
+Wesel is a utility script to launch web server anywhere on developer machine.

 ## Table of Content